 In our next howto, we will see more about the shells.

-Good Evening friends.
+Hello Aspiring hackers.
 In our previous howto, we have seen about Local file inclusion hacking.
-Today we will see another file inclusion attack known as Remote File Inclusion or File upload Injection.
+In this howto, we will learn about Remote File Inclusion or File Upload Injection. . which is another file inclusion attack or File upload Injection.
 In LFI hacking, we can just view files locally present on the web server.
 Only watching, no touching.
 In RFI hacking, we can upload remote files into the web server.

 So if the website is vulnerable to RFI, we can upload any files we want into the web server.
 But before we see this practically, take out ten seconds and just imagine if you had an opportunity to upload a file into a remote server what type of file would it be?
 It should be something which can take complete control of the web server, right.